Tristram J. Coffin

 Tristram J. Coffin (born May 16, 1963) is an American attorney from Vermont.
-He was formerly the United States Attorney for the District of Vermont.
+He served as the United States attorney for the District of Vermont from 2009 to 2015.

 Education

 Coffin was on born May 16, 1963, in Camp Lejeune, North Carolina.
 He graduated with a Bachelor of Arts from Wesleyan University in 1985 and earned a Juris Doctor from Columbia University Law School in 1989.

-Legal career
+Career

 After graduating from law school, Coffin served as a law clerk for Judge Albert Wheeler Coffrin in the District of Vermont.
 From 1991 to 1994, he was a counsel to Senator Patrick Leahy on the Committee on the Judiciary, Subcommittee on Technology and the Law.
 Prior to that, he spent two years as a litigation associate at Hale and Dorr in Boston.
-From 1994 to 2006, he was an Assistant United States Attorney in the District of Vermont, serving in the Civil Division for four years and the Criminal Division for eight years.
+From 1994 to 2006, he was an assistant United States attorney in the District of Vermont, serving in the Civil Division for four years and the Criminal Division for eight years.
 From 2006 to 2009 he was of counsel at Paul Frank & Collins, a law firm in Burlington, Vermont.